nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 [10, 1, 9]
 ```

-On the first iteration, we SELECT `10` because it's the first element, and at this point MIN.
-If the next element, `1`, is less than MIN, we UPDATE MIN with that value.
-So MIN is now equal to `1`.
-Now we need to swap the current element, containing the value `10`, with MIN.
+On the first iteration, we SELECT `10` because it's the first element, and at this point min.
+If the next element, `1`, is less than min, we UPDATE min with that value.
+So min is now equal to `1`.
+Now we need to swap the current element, containing the value `10`, with min.
 After the first iteration, our array looks like this:

 ```md
 [1, 10, 9]
 ```

 On the next iteration, we select the current element, which is now `10`.
-We compare the value stored in the next element, `9`, to MIN and see that
+We compare the value stored in the next element, `9`, to min and see that
 TODO